![]() |

 keels' of warriors, and are welcomed by Vortigern.
 This event later

-becomes known as the Adventus Saxonum - "the coming of the
+becomes known as the Adventus Saxonum - 'the coming of the

-Saxons". c.452 - There is increasing Saxon settlement
+c.452 - There is increasing Anglo-Saxon settlement

 in Britain.
 Vortigern marries Hengest's daughter, Rowenna, and supposedly